ecmwf/metview-docs/docs/api/functions/ml_to_hl.rst

    :type z: :class:`Fieldset`
    :param zs: surface geopotential field (if ``ref_level`` is set to "sea" it should be set to None).
    :type zs: :class:`Fieldset` or None
-   :param h: list of target height levels in **metres** (they can came in any given order).
+   :param h: list of target height levels in **metres** above the ``ref_level`` (they can came in any given order).
 Values must be non-negative.
    :type h: list or :class:`Fieldset`
-   :param str ref_level: specifies the reference level for the target heights.
+   :param str ref_level: specify the reference level for the target heights.
 The possible values are "sea" and "ground".
 If it is "ground" a valid ``zs`` must be provided.
-   :param str method: specifies the interpolation method.
+   :param str method: specify the interpolation method.
 The possible values are "linear" and "log".
 For target height levels very close to 0 always a "linear" interpolation is used.
-   :param fs_surf: (optional) specifies the field values on the surface.
+   :param fs_surf: specify the field values on the surface.
 With this it is possible to interpolate to target heights between the surface and the bottom-most model level.
 If ``fs_surf`` is a number it defines a constant :class:`Fieldset`.
 Only available when ``ref_level`` is "ground". *New in Metview version 5.14.0*.
    :type fs_surf: number or :class:`Fieldset`
+   :param height: specify the height computation method.
+The possible values are as follows:

+      - "geometric": the height is the geometric height and computed from the geopotential with :func:`height_from_geopotential`.
+This is the **default**.
+      - "geopotential": the height is the geopotential height *New in Metview version 5.23.0*.
+In earlier versions the geopotential height was used in the computations.
+   :type height: str

    :rtype: :class:`Fieldset`